-SF 50192 Floriculture A-Please note that flower arrangements, including the vase or container, must be no larger than 12" x 12".
-Exhibit one of the following: 1) A fresh flower arrangement, either a round arrangement or a bud vase that you created.
+SF 50192 Floriculture A-Exhibit one of the following: 1) A fresh flower arrangement, either a round arrangement or a bud vase that you created.
 No silk flowers are permitted.
 OR 2) A photo collage or a collection of pictures of flowers that you have raised.
 Label your flowers by name, and tell if you started with a seed, cutting, or transplants.
 Mount pictures on a poster board.
 OR 3) 3 stems of blooms, in one container -- each with attached foliage.
 Foliage that would go inside the container may be removed.
 All three blooms or stems are to be the same variety, color, shape, and size.
 Must have been grown from seed, young seedling plants, bulbs, or rhizomes by exhibitor.
 (NOTE: Exhibitors choosing lilies should include no more than 2/3 of foliage for their exhibit.)